UnexpectedMaker/ReflowMaster/README.md

 https://rover.ebay.com/rover/1/705-53470-19255-0/1?icep_id=114&ipn=icep&toolid=20004&campid=5338252684&mpre=https%3A%2F%2Fwww.ebay.com.au%2Fitm%2F2-4-240x320-SPI-TFT-LCD-Serial-240-320-ILI9341-PCB-Adapter-SD-Card-M52%2F291549777432%3FssPageName%3DSTRK%253AMEBIDX%253AIT%26_trksid%3Dp2057872.m2749.l2649

 # SAMD21 Bootloader
-You will need to use a SAMD21G18 that already has an Arduino bootloader on it.
+You will need to use a SAMD21G18 that already has an Arduino bootloader on it *before* it is purt on the board.
 If you need to add a bootloader, you'll need an ATMEL ICE and an adapter for the chip.
-The cheapest adapter you cna get is my SAMD21G Mangler available here https://www.tindie.com/products/13379/
+The cheapest adapter you can get is my SAMD21G Mangler available here... https://www.tindie.com/products/13379/

 # Hacking the code